mtxslv/ml-course-EEC2318/ten-points-on-train-data.md

 We may sample without caring for probability criterias, only by convenience.
 It happens by using any data we got, or scraping a website, or by slicing data by categories.
 This includes selection biases, but sometimes is everything you have to start your project.
 To make your models reliable, you'll use a probability based sampling.

+The simplest form of random sampling is to consider everybody has the same chance: easy to implement, but prone to leave rare events out of your samples.
+To solve it, you can sample from groups inside your data, this way ensuring even rare clases appear (stratified sampling).
+Another way is to weight samples, and use it as a proxy to probability of being selected.
+Other ways exist, like Reservoir Sampling (for streaming data), but I'll skip it.

 ## _On Labeling_